shijuanchen/forest_degradation_georgia/README.md

    - **CCDC_SMA_tropic_app**: ![CCDC_SMA_basic_app](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/CCDC_SMA_tropic.png) This app runs the CCDC-SMA model (tropic version).
 To run the tropic version, you only need a forest mask and classification of different forest types is not required.
 To run this app:
      - Similar to the basic version and advanced version, run CCDC-SMA, export and view the results.
-     - Since gradual degradation is rare in the tropics as vegetation recovers fast, the otuput only include the year of the abrupt change.
+     - Since gradual degradation is rare in the tropics as vegetation recovers fast, the outputs only include the years of the abrupt changes.

    - **Display_products_app**: ![Display_products_app](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/display_products.png) This app displays the products of forest degradation, deforestation and land cover.
      - Click the "Display" buttons to display each product.
 For annual product, select a year to display.